Skip to main content

 Collaborating with Participating Provider Organizations

-Enhancing the ability of DOD, VA, USCG and NOAA providers to quickly and securely access patient electronic health information from participating provider organizations, the joint health information exchange (HIE) significantly expands interoperability capabilities.
-Learn more how the joint HIE is transforming care.
+Enhancing the ability of DOD, VA, USCG, and NOAA providers to quickly and securely access patient electronic health information from participating provider organizations, the joint health information exchange (HIE) significantly expands interoperability capabilities.
+Learn more about how the joint HIE is transforming care.